ztachip/ztachip/README.md

 # Introduction

-ztachip is a RISCV accelerator for vision and AI edge applications running on low-end FPGA devices.
+ztachip is a RISCV accelerator for vision and AI edge applications running on low-end FPGA devices or custom ASIC.

-Acceleration provided by ztachip can be up to 20-50x compared with a non-accelerated RISCV implementation on many vision/AI tasks.
+Acceleration provided by ztachip can be up to 20-50x compared with a non-accelerated RISCV implementation on many vision/AI tasks. ztachip performs also better when compared with a RISCV that is equipped with vector extension.

-An innovative new tensor processor is implemented to accelerate a wide range of different tasks from many common vision tasks such as edge-detection, optical-flow, motion-detection, color-conversion to executing TensorFlowLite AI models.
+An innovative tensor processor hardware is implemented to accelerate a wide range of different tasks from many common vision tasks such as edge-detection, optical-flow, motion-detection, color-conversion to executing TensorFlow AI models.
+This is one key difference of ztachip when compared with other accelerators that tend to accelerate only a narrow range of applications only (for example convolution neural network only).

+A new tensor programming paradigm is introduced to allow programmers to leverage the massive processing/data parallelism enabled by ztachip tensor processor.

 # Code structure

-- SW/compiler: compiler to generate instructions for the accelerator.
+- SW/compiler: compiler to generate instructions for the tensor processor.

 - SW/apps: vision and AI stack implementation.
+Many prebuilt acceleration functions are provided to provide programmers with a fast path to leverage ztachip acceleration.
-This folder is a good place to learn on how to program your own custom acceleration.
+This folder is also a good place to learn on how to program your own custom acceleration functions.

 - SW/base: SW framework library and some utilities